gpt-engineer-org/gpt-engineer/README.md

 ## Features
 You can specify the "identity" of the AI agent by editing the files in the `identity` folder.

-Editing the identity, and evolving the main_prompt, is currently how you make the agent remember things between projects.
+Editing the identity, and evolving the `main_prompt`, is currently how you make the agent remember things between projects.

-Each step in steps.py will have its communication history with GPT4 stored in the logs folder, and can be rerun with scripts/rerun_edited_message_logs.py.
+Each step in steps.py will have its communication history with GPT4 stored in the logs folder, and can be rerun with `scripts/rerun_edited_message_logs.py`.

 ## High resolution example